 - Equity-Minded: understands the concept of bias, institutional and structural racism, and practices questioning assumptions, recognizing stereotypes, and continually reassessing practices to create change.
 Is accountable for the success of all employees and sees gaps in gender and racial/ethnic representation as personal and institutional responsibility

-FishWise is an equal opportunity employer.
-We celebrate diversity and are committed to creating an inclusive environment for all employees.
+FishWise is an equal opportunity employer and welcomes a diverse candidate pool.
+We recognize diversity as important to accomplishing our work and view diversity as encompassing differences in race and gender, as well as age, national origin, disability, sexual orientation, job skills, education, and geographic location.
 FishWise offers an excellent benefits package and a competitive salary that is commensurate with experience.
 This is a full-time position, ideally based near the FishWise office in Santa Cruz, CA.

-We like people with all kinds of experience.
-If you don’t see the opportunity you are looking for, submit a general application.
+We are interested in working with people who have different types experience and backgrounds.
+If you don’t see the opportunity you are looking for, please submit a general application.